 Although it is difficult to return asteroid samples with spacecraft, nature routinely sends samples to Earth.
 While large asteroid impacts with Earth are rare, small asteroids (falling as meteorites) impact the Earth every day!
 Scientists have collected more than 50,000 meteoritic samples of asteroids on Earth.

 Beyond the orbit of Neptune, there is a collection of small, icy planetary bodies that were left over from the formation of our early solar system.
 This region is called the Kuiper belt.
-Only a few Kuiper belt objects — such as the dwarf planet Pluto — have been imaged.
-Occasionally a Kuiper belt object may have a close encounter with Neptune that either flings the object out of the solar system or pushes it into a closer orbit where we may observe it periodically as a comet.
-Scientists believe that short-period comets, those with orbits less than 200 years, such as Comet Halley, originate in the Kuiper belt.
+Occasionally a Kuiper belt object may have a close encounter with Neptune or another body that flings the object out of the solar system or pushes it into a closer orbit where we may observe it periodically as a comet.
+Most short-period comets, those with orbits less than 200 years, such as Comet Halley, originate in the Kuiper belt.

 Beyond the Kuiper belt is the Oort cloud, which also contains icy remnants of our solar system's formation.
 The Oort cloud is a sphere that envelops our solar system and may extend 30 trillion kilometers (about 20 trillion miles) away from its center.
-Long-period comets, those that take more than 200 years to orbit our Sun, such as Comet Hale-Bopp or Comet Hyakutake, are believed to come from the Oort cloud.
-Objects in the Oort cloud are too far and small to be seen.
+Objects in the Oort cloud are too small and far to be seen.
+Long-period comets, those that take more than 200 years to orbit our Sun, such as Comet Hale-Bopp or Comet Hyakutake, may come from the Oort cloud.